You can use Cloud Source Repositories to add a Google Cloud repository as a remote to a local Git repository.

-GCP repositories are fully featured Git repositories.
-You can use the
+Google Cloud repositories are fully featured Git repositories.
+You can use

-To push from your local Git repository to a GCP repository:
+To push from your local Git repository to a Google Cloud repository, enter this command:

 git push google master

-To pull from a GCP repository to your local Git repository:
+To pull from a Google Cloud repository to your local Git repository, enter this command:

 git pull google master

-Viewing the commit history of a GCP repository
+View the commit history of a Google Cloud repository

 git log google/master

-In some cases, you might not have access to the Cloud SDK.
-For example, you might work on a build server that does not have access to these tools.
+In some cases, you might not have access to the gcloud CLI.
+For example, you might work on a build server that doesn't have access to these tools.
 In these situations, you can manually generate static credentials.

-After you have pushed source files to Cloud Source Repositories, you can view repository files from within the Google Cloud Platform Console.
+After you have pushed source files to Cloud Source Repositories, you can view repository files from within the GCP Console.